WeblateOrg/weblate/docs/admin/addons.rst

 Formats the Java properties file
 --------------------------------

-This addon sorts the Java properties file, if present.
+Sorts the Java properties file.
+Available only if applicable.

 .. _addon-weblate.removal.comments: